-- (a) Unless specified elsewhere in the Standards, DEPs prepared for activities listed in Section 2-17.3.1 shall be reviewed at five-year intervals.
-An updated NCA shall be submitted 90 days prior to expiration of the existing DEP and the existing DEP shall remain in effect until completion of a new DEP for the activity.
-To initiate the review, USAG-KA shall submit a Notice of Continuing Activity (NCA) to the Appropriate Agencies.
-USAG-KA shall specify in the NCA whether it intends to continue without significant changes the activity addressed by the DEP and include any changes in the information provided to the Appropriate Agencies in either the NPA or NCA for the DEP being reissued. - (b) USAG-KA also shall indicate in the NCA whether it proposes to change the special conditions or precautions or the monitoring, reporting, or notification procedures associated with the activity.
-The Appropriate Agencies (Section 2-17.3.1) shall furnish comments and recommendations to USAG-KA for the continuing activity on the time schedules specified in Section 2-17.3.5.
-The procedures outlined in Section 2-17.3.6 shall apply to the preparation, submittal, and signing of DEPs for continuing activities. - (c) The NCA shall also include an analysis of climate change and its potential impacts on the activity, and a description of related limitations and requirements.
+- (a) Unless specified elsewhere in the Standards, DEPs prepared for activities listed in Section 2-18.3.1 shall be reviewed at five-year intervals.
+An updated Notice of Continuing Activity (NCA) shall be submitted 90 days prior to expiration of the existing DEP and the existing DEP shall remain in effect until completion of a new DEP for the activity.
+To initiate the review, USAG-KA or USASMDC shall submit an NCA to the Appropriate Agencies.
+USAG-KA or USASMDC shall specify in the NCA whether it intends to continue without significant changes the activity addressed by the DEP and include any changes in the information provided to the Appropriate Agencies in either the NPA or NCA for the DEP being reissued. - (b) USAG-KA or USASMDC also shall indicate in the NCA whether it proposes to change the special conditions or precautions or the monitoring, reporting, or notification procedures associated with the activity.
+The Appropriate Agencies (Section 2-18.3.1) shall furnish comments and recommendations to USAG-KA or USASMDC for the continuing activity on the time schedules specified in Section 2-18.3.5.
+The procedures outlined in Section 2-18.3.6 shall apply to the preparation, submittal, and signing of DEPs for continuing activities. - (c) The NCA shall also include an analysis of climate change and its potential impacts on the activity, and a description of related limitations and requirements. - (d) The NCA shall also include an analysis of the effects of the proposed activity and associated mitigation measures on communities with environmental justice concerns, including Indigenous communities, and a description of related limitations and requirements.

-2-17.3.4 EXISTING SOURCES AND ACTIVITIES
+2-18.3.4 EXISTING SOURCES AND ACTIVITIES

 All sources and activities existing on the effective date of these Standards that would require a DEP under these Standards may continue to operate without a DEP for one year after the effective date of the Standards.
-After the one year, for all existing sources and activities that require a DEP, USAG-KA shall submit an NCA to begin the DEP process.
-After one year following the effective date of the Standards, any of the Appropriate Agencies may issue a NOD under Section 2-18.2.
+After the one year, for all existing sources and activities that require a DEP, USAG-KA or USASMDC shall submit an NCA to begin the DEP process.
+After one year following the effective date of the Standards, any of the Appropriate Agencies may issue a NOD under Section 2-19.2.
 In case a deficiency is determined to exist, the source or activity shall be placed on a schedule to bring them into compliance with these Standards.

-2-17.3.5 ENVIRONMENTAL COMMENTS AND RECOMMENDATIONS (ECR)
+2-18.3.5 ENVIRONMENTAL COMMENTS AND RECOMMENDATIONS (ECR)

 When an NPA or NCA has been completed and submitted, the Appropriate Agencies shall review the NPA or NCA.
 The Appropriate Agencies shall submit any environmental comments and recommendations (ECR) they may have within 90 days of receipt of the NPA or NCA.
-If an Appropriate Agency has not submitted an ECR within 90 days, USAG-KA may proceed with processing a draft DEP.
+If an Appropriate Agency has not submitted an ECR within 90 days, USAG-KA or USASMDC may proceed with processing a draft DEP.

-2-17.3.6 SUBMITTAL, APPROVAL AND PROCESSING OF A DOCUMENT OF ENVIRONMENTAL PROTECTION
+2-18.3.6 SUBMITTAL, APPROVAL AND PROCESSING OF A DOCUMENT OF ENVIRONMENTAL PROTECTION